 Preliminary Test of the Canon PowerShot SX410 IS Zoom

 I only took four photos today.
 The conditions weren’t the best.
 It was late afternoon before the battery was charged and by the time I got outside to shoot, the sun was in my way.
 I couldn’t shoot the oak tree across the street.
 Instead, I took the zoom and aimed at the top of the palm trees across the other street.
 (I live in a corner house, and this is my little corner of California.)
 I have put the settings of these shots in the captions.
 None of these shots have been cropped or edited except to reduce the size to 800 px wide.
-First we have the palms.
-I was hoping to zoom in close enough to see if they had the orange fruits I’ve see on other palms.
+First, we have the palms.
+I was hoping to zoom in close enough to see if they had the orange fruits I’ve seen on other palms.
 I think I may see one.

-Next let’s do a comparison.
+Next, let’s do a comparison.
 I took the first picture of the silk tree, a common tree in our area, completely on the auto setting and without using a zoom.
 I was standing across the street from the tree.
 As you can see, the tree is in bloom.
-From this distance you can’t tell much about the shape of the leaves.
+From this distance, you can’t tell much about the shape of the leaves.

-For this next shot, I used the zoom, but did not extend it all the way.
+For this next shot, I used the zoom but did not extend it all the way.
 This gives me only a small part of the tree, but it focuses on the blossoms and leaves so you can learn more about their shapes.

 This last photo is of my house.
 I took it from the street so I could get it all.
 I used only the auto setting, with no zoom.
 It shows you the unwatered brown lawn remnant I mentioned in yesterday’s post when talking about the California drought and water rationing.

 I am anxious to test my camera more under different lighting conditions and in places besides my own neighborhood, but this is all I had time to do today.
 In the process, I’ve shown you a pretty typical neighborhood in the side of Paso Robles east of the Salinas River.
-Some neighborhoods have larger homes and sit on acreage, but for those of us in tracts homes, this is typical, and maybe lower end than newer tracts.
+Some neighborhoods have larger homes and sit on acreage, but for those of us in tract homes, this is typical, and maybe lower end than newer tracts.
 Our neighborhood has many large trees.
 It is about thirty years old.
 I’m sure many of the trees have been here longer than the homes they are next to.